SanaMobile/sanamobile.github.io/_developers/index.md

 ---
 # Developer Guide
 This document contains information for getting started with developing the components of the Sana platform.
-Additional information on confguring the components when installed can be found in the [User Guide](/users/)
+Additional information on configuring the components when installed can be found in the [User Guide](/users/)

 ## Source Code